Azure-Samples/modern-data-warehouse-dataops/docs/pre_commit_guide.md

 6. **Terraform Checks:**
    - `terraform_fmt`, `terraform_tflint`, `terraform_validate`, `terraform_trivy`: Runs formatting, linting, validation, and vulnerability scans on Terraform files.

+7. **Shell Script Formatter (Optional):**
+   - `shfmt`: Formats shell scripts.
+Due to limitations around passing arguments via pre-commit hooks, this check is not enabled by default.
+However, it is included in the dev container setup.
+You can run [shfmt](https://github.com/mvdan/sh/blob/master/cmd/shfmt/shfmt.1.scd) manually if needed, as shown below:

+     ```bash
+     shfmt -i 2 -ci -bn <file-name>
+     ```

 ## Integration with github actions

 In addition to running pre-commit hooks locally, these hooks are also invoked as part of the **GitGub Actions** [workflow](../.github/workflows/code_quality_checks.yaml).
 This ensures that code quality checks are performed automatically during pull requests and pushes to the repository.